Ninenium/NavHud/Readme.txt

 NavHud - 1.1.1 - by Ninenium
+Some parts were written by Michel Dusseault (Addle or RealGrep on Github).

 A heads up display with the markers from the NavBall and docking alignment indicator.
 Compatible with: blizzy78's Toolbar mod.

+Note: Holding LeftAlt while hitting the toggle key (default Y) cycles the speed display mode.

 Installation:
 Copy the content of the 'GameData' folder to the 'GameData' folder of your KSP installation.